 a.
-Takeoff with loads (internal).
+Normal takeoff with loads (internal).

-(b) Gas producer ( $N_1$ ) not to exceed "go-no-go" limits at a 2-foot hover.
-Alternate procedure, hover takeoff data check.
-Hover at 4 feet; check engine rpm remains at 6600 (6400, UH-1A).

-(c) Heading into wind or in direction of traffic.
+- (a) Pretakeoff check completed prior to beginning maneuver. - (b) Gas producer (N_1) not to exceed "go-no-go" limits at a 2-foot hover. - (c) Heading into wind or in direction of traffic. - (d) Clear left, right, and overhead prior to takeoff.

 (2) Analysis of maneuver.
 Place cyclic control slightly forward of neutral.
 Simultaneously increase collective pitch, maintaining directional control with antitorque pedals.
 As the aircraft leaves the ground, accelerate forward at the minimum altitude commensurate with terrain and obstacles until effective translational lift is attained.
-Smoothly apply cyclic to attain an attitude that will result in an increase of airspeed to 60 knots.
-Adjust power as required to establish the desired rate of climb.
+(A shallow climb angle may be established at this time; however, this should not be done at the expense of airspeed.)
+Continue to accelerate until 60-knot airspeed is reached and establish the power setting required to effect the desired rate of climb.
 This maneuver may also be performed as a takeoff from a low hover.